Arvinth-Krishna/Reco-PC-Server/README.md

 		- download => saves a file from a direct url to the HD

 * !helpme or !helpme *command*
-	> shows Chimera help, listing commands of shows help for a specific command.
+	> Shows Chimera help, listing commands of shows help for a specific command.

 		e.g: !helpme screenshot

 * !hibernate or !hibernate *seconds*
-	> hibernates your computer immediately or with a time delay in minutes.
+	> Hibernates your computer immediately or with a time delay in minutes.

 		e.g: !hibernate 30

 * !launch *shortcut*
-    > launches a custom shortcut you placed in the shortcuts folder.
+    > Launches a custom shortcut you placed in the shortcuts folder.

 		e.g: !launch Application_Name_in_Shortcut_Folder

 * !lock or !lock *seconds*
-	> locks your computer immediately or with a time delay in minutes.
+	> Locks your computer immediately or with a time delay in minutes.

 		e.g: !lock 30